DangerCove/support.dangercove.com/_posts/2019-07-02-large-snippet-cut-off.md

 title: Why are large code snippets cut off?
 categories:
   - Carbonize
-description: "Looking into the issue."
+description: "Update to at least version 1.2.5 to fix the issue."
 type: Document
 ---

-It seems a bug is causing large code snippets to be cut off.
-I'm looking into the issue.
+Update to at least version 1.2.5 to fix the issue.